bmalkus/ProtoTSNet/README.md

 >    - Each PUSH is followed by `--last_layer_epochs` of last layer training
 >    - Both PUSH and last layer training count as a single epoch in the main phase
 >
-> This counting method follows the ProtoPNet approach, though it might seem counterintuitive at first.
+> This counting method follows the ProtoPNet approach, though it might seem counter-intuitive at first.

 ### Experiment Output